pnp/PnP/OfficeDevPnP.Core/ProvisioningSchema-2015-05.md

 Here follows the list of all the other child elements and complex types that can be used in the PnP Provisioning Schema.
 <a name="preferences"></a>
 ###Preferences
-General settins of this Provisioning file
+General settings for a Provisioning file.

 ```xml
 <Preferences